alfallouji/DHL-API/README.md

 use DHL\Client\Web as WebserviceClient;
 use DHL\Datatype\GB\Piece;

-// You may use your own app boostrap, as long as it takes care of autoloading require(__DIR__ . '/init.php');
+// You may use your own init script, as long as it takes care of autoloading require(__DIR__ . '/init.php');

 // Test a ShipmentRequest using DHL XML API